 Those who wish to avoid the bustle of the capital can also opt to stay in one of the quieter surrounding towns; the Viking Hotel in Hafnarfjordur, for example, is in a serene location and has beautiful views over the settlement's bay.

 The closest and most convenient location to Reykjavik and the Golden Circle is the tiny settlement of Skogar.
-Hotel Skogafoss and Hotel Skogar are great places to stay, in beautiful areas near the waterfall, all at a reasonable price.
-However, those on more of a budget have the option of staying at the HI Hostel Skogafoss, which is in a similarly excellent location, just with a little less luxury.
+Hotel Skogafoss and Hotel Skogar are great places to stay in beautiful areas near the waterfall, all at a reasonable price.
+However, those on more of a budget have the choice of staying at the HI Hostel Skogafoss, which is in a similarly excellent location, just with a little less luxury.